Skip to main content

 patterns and

-and machine learning is a set of
+relationships in data, and machine learning is a set of

 algorithms that can be used to make valid